-- Safety: Although there is no child lock in this model, there are other safety features including overheat protection system, auto-pan detection as well as high and low voltage warning.
+- Safety: There is no child lock.
+Other safety features include overheat protection system, auto-pan detection, low and high voltage warning.

 3. NuWave PIC Flex Precision Induction Cooktop With Fry Pan – Best Energy Efficient

-Small, lightweight and portable, NuWave Pic Flex induction cooktop is a great choice for tight spaces, buffets or even countertops that are crowded.
-Due to its small footprint and low energy consumption, it is a favorite of RV enthusiasts who run on electric or exclusively on solar energy.
+Small and lightweight, NuWave Pic Flex portable cooktop is a great choice for tight spaces, buffets or even countertops that are crowded.
+Due to its small footprint and low energy consumption, it’s a favorite for RV enthusiasts who run on electric or on solar energy exclusively.

-Different power settings provide heat control and even cooking of different foods in a variety of ways including grill, rice-cooker, vegetable steamer, or programmable slow cooker.
-However, the maximum 1300 watt setting of this device may not be suitable for deep frying enthusiasts so you may need to check the NuWave PIC Platinum or Gold models, instead.
+Different power settings provide heat control and even cooking.
+This induction cooktop’s uses include grilling, rice-cooking, vegetable steaming, and slow cooking.
+However, the maximum 1300 watt setting may not be suitable for deep frying.
+For that, you may need to check the NuWave PIC Platinum or Gold models.

 - Dimensions: 6 x 16 x 13 inches.